 The signal path colors correspond to the colors on the schematic above to help you follow the layout's convoluted signal path.

 See the Compact Reverb Add-On Circuit page for more info on reverb circuits.

 AB763 blackface style tremolo is the most common tremolo circuit in use.
 It acts as an automatic wavering volume control which acts directly on the guitar audio signal.
 This circuit requires two triodes (whole tube), one to generate the oscillation and one to drive a neon light bulb (yes really).
-This tremolo circuit is also used in the Fender blackface and silverface line of amplifiers.
-Fender sometimes erroneously calls tremolo "vibrato."
+This tremolo circuit is also used in the Fender silverface line of amplifiers.
+Fender sometimes erroneously calls tremolo "vibrato".
 Real vibrato waivers the signal pitch, not the volume like tremolo.